Seven Things to Avoid When You're Feeling Anxious

 No one has a crystal ball with which to see what may or may not happen tomorrow.
 So, focus your attention on the present and control the negativity.

-You may also like: The 3 Major Differences Between Stress and Anxiety
+Find out what are The Three Major Differences Between Stress and Anxiety

 4. Relax, don’t “monitor” yourself so much…

 Those who have suffered more than one anxiety attack fear that it may happen again.
 Sometimes they worry so much about recurring attacks that their fear actually causes new attacks.

 - We should avoid over-monitoring ourselves, checking our heartbeat, our heart rate, and thinking things like, “If I go in there, I’ll get nervous” or “If I do that, I’ll lose control.”

 - We must be capable of changing this habit and allow ourselves to live openly and confidently while confronting our fears.
 This is because doing so will allow us to find peace and stability.

 5. Don’t try to live without anxiety